-It also tells search engines which links on your website are more important than others and how frequently you update your site.
+It also tells search engines which links on your site are more important than others and how frequently you update your site.

-So by creating an XML sitemap you can make sure that your new content, as well as all your important posts and pages, are indexed by search engines.
+By creating an XML sitemap, you can ensure that search engines index your new content and all your important posts and pages.

 The easiest way to create an XML sitemap is by using AIOSEO, which we’ll show you how to do next.
 Best of all, it automatically notifies search engines whenever you publish, update, or delete content on your website.